Shop My Looks!

 Our trip was so beautiful & special, we’ll cherish the memories with our babies forever!
 Thank you Banyan Tree Mayakoba for your generosity, hospitality, & the much needed departure from everyday life.
 We cannot wait to visit again!

 (sigh, EDIT.
 One of these girls seemed to have buddied up with me when i was newly post-partum JUST to take advantage of opportunities like this one.
 Its sad and it hurt but I hope she enjoyed the trip and shoutouts.
-I still believe in the tribe though, it was just a bizarre situation)
+I still believe in the tribe though, it was just a bizarre situation.
+Just a little disclaimer because I know a lot of you noticed the friendship disappear lol)

 Join us for the Next Getaway!